-In terms of software, all you need is Adobe Photoshop.
-With the current Adobe Creative Cloud (CC), you pay a low month subscription fee and get both Photoshop and Lightroom under the photography bundle.
-You can get a free trial here.
+To be able use the software, you need pay a low monthly subscription fee (Adobe Creative Cloud) to get both Photoshop and Lightroom under the photography bundle.
+You check out their free trial here.

-As you can see, our selection is going to be pretty restricted if we were to use the default masks.
+As you can see, our choices are going to be very restricted if we were to use the default masks.
 So, we need to create more variations.

-To help you understand the fundamentals, I’ll go through the process of creating the mask later on.
+We'll go through the steps on creating the masks later on.

-A set of luminosity masks targets all 3 main zones of an image: the highlights, the shadows and the midtones.
+A set of luminosity masks targets all three main zones of an image: the highlights, the shadows and the midtones.

 These are often called brights, darks and midtones masks.

-Similar to layer masks, white reveals, black conceals and grey partially reveals or conceals depending on the luminosity value.
+Similar to a layer mask, white reveals, black conceals and grey partially reveals or conceals depending on the luminosity value.

 You’re going to use the channels panel, rather than the layers panel that you normally work in.